21 Production Terms Every Background Actor Should Know

 When the director (or Assistant Director) says “back to one,” you need to move back to your original position.
 Always pay attention to your movement in a scene so you can recreate it every take.

-Your call time is the time you need to be on set, checked in, and ready to work.
-It's extremely important to show up to set on time and camera ready.
-Ask any Casting Director and they'll tell you showing up and being on time are two of the best things Background Actors can do to be successful.
+Your call time is the time you are expected to arrive for work.
+It’s extremely important to show up on time and camera ready.
+Ask any Casting Director and they’ll tell you showing up and being on time are two of the best things Background Actors can do to be successful.

 When you’re not filming, you’ll be taken to a holding area.
 You can bring items to Holding, like a book, to keep you busy when you’re not on set.

 The AD is often the crew member Background Actors get direction from on set.
 They are responsible for arranging and maintaining the logistics of a film shoot.
 The First Assistant Director (1st AD) is responsible for keeping the production on schedule and supervising the crew.
-The Second Assistant Director (2nd AD) is responsible for overseeing and directing Background Actors.
+The Second Assistant Director (2nd AD) or Second Second Assistant Director (2nd 2nd AD) are responsible for overseeing and directing Background Actors.

 A Background Actor may be recalled to set to continue filming for an additional day of work.
 If you are recalled, make sure you write down your recall information, make note of the wardrobe you’re wearing, and inform the Casting Director of any conflicts.